Want to find anyone’s email address for free by name alone?

 Step 1: Find out email pattern used on a domain

-I like to use a nice little tool called AnyMailFinder.com as well as Hunter.io to look up all emails associated with a domain.
+I like to use a tool called AnyMailFinder.com as well as Hunter.io to look up all emails associated with a domain.
 My startup JustReachOut which helps startups find journalists and pitch them daily uses Hunter API to find email addresses for journalists.

 Both AnyMailFinder and Hunter help you figure out the most commonly used email pattern on the domain.
 For example, plugging in HubSpot.com shows that most emails on HubSpot follow this pattern: